jcoreio/material-ui-popup-state/README.md

 `chainEventHandlers` accepts a variable number of props arguments and combines any function props of the same name into a function that invokes the chained functions in sequence.
 For all other properties the behavior is like `Object.assign`.

+> [!WARNING]
+> `chainEventHandlers` doesn't memoize the combined event handler functions, so they will cause components to
+> rerender.
+If you need memoized functions, you will need to perform the memoization with your own code, for example
+> using `React.useCallback` and [chaining event handlers manually](#chaining-event-handlers-manually).